Los Angeles DUI Lawyer Near Me

-Have you been arrested for a DUI in Los Angeles, CA?
+Have you been arrested for a DUI in Los Angeles, California?
 Do not let a DUI conviction and license suspension happen without a fight!
 The Rodriguez Law Group has more than 20 years of experience fighting for clients facing serious DUI offenses.
 We will put our decades of experience to work for you.
+Our Los Angeles DUI attorneys will fight to help you get your life back on track.

-The Los Angeles criminal defense lawyers at Rodriguez Law Group will aggressively defend you at every stage of your DUI case.
+The Los Angeles DUI lawyers at The Rodriguez Law Group will aggressively defend you at every stage of your DUI case.
 Founding attorney Ambrosio E. Rodriguez spent 13 years as a Senior Deputy District Attorney and brings crucial insight into the tactics the state will use.

-As a defense attorney, he has earned a 10.0 Superb AVVO rating based on an excellent track record over 20 years.
+As a Los Angeles defense attorney, he has earned a 10.0 Superb AVVO rating based on an excellent track record over 20 years.

 - Representing you during your DMV hearing to potentially halt the administrative license suspension